jagrafft/vision/docs/whitepaper/src/whitepaper.md

 Numerous free and/or open source options have been introduced concurrent to the rise in popularity of the H.26\* standards.
 Generally these can be divided into encoding **libraries**, such as *libx264*, *libx265*, and *libpvx*--for H.264, HEVC/H.265, and VP9 respectively--and **formats**, such as Matroska, Ogg, WebM, and VP9--which define data structures and are used to interpret individual AV files.
 Here some interesting catch-22s arise

-1. While *libx264* and *libx265* are free and open sourced, the H.26\* family of formats is not.
+1. While the codecs *libx264* and *libx265* are free and open sourced, the H.26\* family of formats is not.
 Anyone wishing to use them in production must negotiate a license agreement via
     - MPEG LA, LLC.
 Private, for-profit, licenses H.26\* patent pools.[^mpeg-la]
     - HEVC Advance.
 Private, for-profit, licenses H.265/HEVC patent pools.[^hevc-advance]
     - Velos Media.
 Private, for-profit, licenses H.265/HEVC patent pools.[^velos-media]